COVID nurses: Our best 'never seems good enough' | DW | 23.03.2021

 12:20 Time for new medication.
 And for lunch.

 After reanimation, another patient died in the same week, Andrea Krautkrämer reports a few days later on the phone.
 Three deaths a week is pretty much average, she says.
 "If things go badly, then it might be three a day."
-It really pushes us to our limits.
-Looking after people who are seriously ill.
-All the work that's involved.
-The fear that you will also be infected.
+It really pushes medical staff to their limits, she says: looking after people who are seriously ill, all the work that's involved, the fear of being infected.
 That's a lot of things at once: "It sucks out your strength."

 The doctors advise Martin Faber not to wait a moment longer with his wedding plans.